andrew/ultimate-awesome/README.md

 - [awesome-intunetools](https://github.com/Deepshah0308/awesome-intunetools) - A curated list of awesome tools and resources for managing, troubleshooting, and automating Microsoft Intune deployments.
 This repository includes links to various community-built tools, scripts, and solutions that enhance the capabilities of Microsoft Intune, covering areas like device management, security, automation, and debugging.
 - [awesome-visual-studio](https://github.com/egeerardyn/awesome-visual-studio) - A curated list of awesomeness for Visual Studio IDE.
 - [awesome-web3-security](https://github.com/fabionoth/awesome-web3-security) - A curated list of awesome Web3 Security.
+- [awesome-claude-skills](https://github.com/kenryu42/awesome-claude-skills) - Awesome list for Claude Skills — a reusable, filesystem-based resources that provide Claude with domain-specific expertise developed by Anthropic.
 - [awesome-memgraph](https://github.com/kgolubic/awesome-memgraph) - Curated list of awesome Memgraph resources.
 - [awesome-kirby](https://github.com/kirbyfern/awesome-kirby) -  A bunch of general resources that I have gathered so far, it consists mostly in Ruby and Rails.
 - [awesome-cloud-hpc](https://github.com/kjrstory/awesome-cloud-hpc) - A curated list of Cloud HPC.